deviltommie/Approach/README.md

 ##Go to http://approach.im while we climb to release.
 Forums, blogs, tutorials and help is building up there.
-###This is an interim site until the pure-Approach web-os (this aint no app!) is launched at approachfoundation.org
+###This is an interim site until the vanilla Approach cloud OS (this aint no web app!) is launched at approachfoundation.org

 Approach
 =============